nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_diaryentry.md

   </tr>
 </table>

 This **MUST** be populated with a globally unique and persistent identifier (that is, it doesn't change between requests and therefore stored with the source data).
 This **MUST** be scoped by a provider specific namespace for the identifier.

-There may be more than one identifier where data has been migrated across practices or provider systems and different provider specific identifiers have been assigned.

 Where *consuming* systems are integrating data from this resource to their local system, they **MUST** also persist this identifier at the same time.